 Step V – Calculate the entire payroll costs for the week including payroll taxes and benefit payments.

-Step VI – Determine the dollar value of all debt service payments (principle and interest) that will get paid in the upcoming week.
+Step VI – Determine the dollar value of all debt service payments (principal and interest) that will get paid in the upcoming week.

 Step VII – Add up any potential compliance payments such as taxes, operational payments and any one time payments pending.
 In addition include any common recurrence debit expenditures such as fuel costs or petty cash needs.